likhithpraveenk/storii/README.md

 ## Features

 - Audiobook streaming with background playback and progress sync
 - Multi-user, multi-server and OIDC support with persistent sessions
 - Advanced library browsing with filters, sorting, and series grouping
+- Supports downloads and offline sessions
 - Responsive UI with reusable components across feature modules

 ## Demo